What is an ACH payment? The complete guide

 Speed

-Wire transfers usually arrive on the same day while ACH can take up to three business days.
+Wire transfers usually arrive on the same day while ACH can take up to five business days.
 This makes wire better for urgent payments when you’re willing to pay more to send the money as soon as possible.

 Geography